ts-flake/d2lrobot/embodied/xlerobot/README.md

 ### IK

-The `RRKinematics` class in `software/src/model/rr_kinematics.py` is essentially a refactoring of the `SO101Kinematics` from the XLeRobot, with a detailed comment on the angle definition and better namings.
+The `RRKinematics` class in `software/src/model/rr_kinematics.py` is essentially a refactoring of the `SO101Kinematics` from the XLeRobot, with a detailed comment on the angle definitions and better namings.

 ### XLeVR

-The `wrist_yaw_deg` is a newly added field to control the SO101_yaw (or any 6DoF) robot arm.
+The `wrist_yaw_deg` is a newly added field to control the SO101-yaw (or any 6DoF) robot arm.
 The current code (`xlevr/inputs/vr_ws_server.py`) uses the absolute `target_position`.
 And the pose (xyz + wrist rotation angles) is expressed in the local frame (i.e., `origin_quaternion`), since this format is more convinent when the user relocate in space (see the controller keymap below).

 ### Controller Keymap: SO101_yaw